Lavandula Angustifolia (ENGLISH Lavenders)

 Origin: Mr. Mailett, Valensole, France, 1959.

 The plant was introduced by Van Hevelingen Herb Nursery in Oregon, 1994.This variety features tightly compact pink and white spikes that bloom longer than other pink lavender plants.
 It can be used for ornamental or hedging purposes and is often used for culinary use.
-Some have described it as having a hint of pepper making it a good choice for savoury dishes – sprinkle some dried or fresh bud on an arugula salad.
+Some have described it as having a hint of pepper making it a good choice for savoury dishes.

 An English lavender with medium-sized deep purple flowers and grey foliage.
 It is a very attractive lavender plant that is often prized by gardeners for its distinct appearance.